SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features_in_the_Alarm_Console.md

 - To **rename an alarm group**, click the pencil icon next to the alarm group name and specify a new name.

 > [!NOTE]
+>
-> When an alarm group has been updated manually, it will no longer be updated automatically.
+> - When an alarm group has been updated manually, it will no longer be updated automatically.
+> - From DataMiner 10.2.6/10.3.0 onwards, you can manually create an alarm group even when the *Automatic incident tracking* option is not activated in the alarm tab.

 ## Monitoring of trend patterns